-For that reason, it is possible that our services won’t be right for everyone – especially if your story doesn’t involve an entity.
-Please know that this in no way discredits or diminishes what you’ve been through: we hear you and we believe you.
+However, not every injury is right for civil litigation.
+This does not discredit or diminish what you’ve been through: we hear you and we believe you.
 It also doesn’t mean that you may not have other kinds of legal options, such as criminal action, or other means of getting help.

-If we haven’t been able to get you started or you’re coming to us for a situation that doesn’t involve an entity, please don’t give up!
-Below are some resources that may help you secure legal representation or guide you to other ways of using your story to make a change:
+If we haven’t been able to get you started or you’re coming to us for a situation that doesn’t involve institutional negligence of some sort, please don’t give up!
+Below are some resources that may help you secure other types of legal representation or guide you to other ways of using your story to make a change.

 General Legal Resources